Fishing Lake Ouachita

 Arkansas has strict rules for game fishing, including size limitations for keeping a catch.
 The limits allow species to thrive in their ecosystem and achieve enormous sizes.
 As a result, Arkansas is a fantastic spot for trophy fishing.

 Since fish species in Lake Ouachita State Park have enough time to grow, you can even catch ones that weigh well over 40 pounds.
 Of course, this depends on the species.
 If you like trophy fishing, we suggest searching for striped bass.

 Trophy striper enthusiasts love the lake since it has an abundance of monster striped bass.
 Ouachita is among the best areas for bass fishing and is one of the US’s top 10 spots for largemouth bass fishing.

-However, other species grow large too.
-In fact, the only sportfishing record achieved at Lake Ouachita is when an angler caught a 38-pound channel catfish.
+However, other species grow large, too, in Ouchita lake.
+The only sportfishing record achieved at Lake Ouachita is when an angler caught a 38-pound channel catfish.

 Lake Ouachita Fishing Guides

 To see a complete list of great Arkansas Fishing Guides, please click here!